Choosing lenses for astrophotography

 A diffuse and complex story unfurls, necessary for the explanation of small details in great detail.
-For anyone wanting the very best out of their powerful, modern, wide-aperture, breathtakingly-sharp lenses, on equally modern, high-resolution (read: highly revealing of alignment errors) digital cameras, photographing the most optically demanding subject matter in the known universe – the starry night sky – you will want to sit up and pay attention.
+For anyone wanting the very best out of their modern, wide-aperture, breathtakingly-sharp lenses, on equally modern, high-resolution (read: highly revealing of alignment errors) digital cameras, photographing the most optically demanding subject matter in the known universe—the starry night sky—you will want to sit up and pay attention.
 It’s entirely fine if one does not care about subtle differences between what’s in-focus and out-of-focus.
-I would not soon be forgetting how many failed to appreciate the camera-shake induced blurring from the original Sony a7R violent shutter mechanism.
+I would not soon be forgetting how many failed to appreciate the camera-shake induced blurring of the Sony a7R’s violent shutter mechanism.
 If one only wants photos displayed no larger than Instagram thumbnails, none of this is pertinent and you should stop reading now.
 Alright then, some good news!
 We have fortunately found reasonable solutions to the worst problems.
 I share them below freely.

 In late summer of 2016, Joseph made his first serious attempt at such a picture in Yosemite.
-I was really turned on when I saw it, and soon after I reasoned that it is possible to seriously tackle this kind of photography and make special images of uncommon quality.
-We began discussing star trackers and shopping for lenses, his enthusiasm fuelling mine, him doing most of the lens testing early on by buying multiple copies of the same lens.
-My situation and local lens availability prevented me from doing the same.
-It is a necessary process to objectively pick the best examples of each lens we would like to have.
-Much as we would like to imagine modern precision manufacturing guarantees two of the same thing to be very much alike, the reality is that the pixels on our also-modern high-resolution cameras are something like 3-5 microns across and incredibly good at revealing minuscule differences between lenses.
-Every lens we have looked at is usually more than a little different from each other, though there have been rare exceptions.
+I was really turned on when I saw it.
+Soon after, I reasoned the possibility to seriously tackle this kind of photography and make special images of uncommon quality.
+We began discussing star trackers and shopping for lenses, his enthusiasm fuelling mine, him doing many lens tests early on by buying multiple copies of the same lens, returning the duds.
+My situation and local availability prevented me from doing the same.
+This is a necessary process to objectively pick the best examples of each lens we would like to have.
+While we wish modern precision manufacturing guarantees two of the same thing to be very much alike, the reality is that the pixels on our also-modern high-resolution cameras are something like 3-5 microns across and incredibly good at revealing minuscule differences between lenses.
+Every lens we have looked at is usually more than a little different from each other.
 I’ve not yet encountered a single design where I could not tell apart the optical behaviour of individual copies with the right kind of test subject.